Transnational

-During the postwar era, education was profoundly transformed.
-In the 1950s, as the significance and duration of education expanded in the East and West, school buildings were scaled down from large, self-contained, multi-story structures to low-rise, pavilion-like facilities surrounded by green space.
-Decentralised, small-scale, and low-cost school buildings fulfilled the requirements of the Global South and of Western, socialist, and Non-Aligned countries.
-In the mid-1960s, architects in industrialised countries began to design larger schools.
-By 1970, expansive educational facilities, equipped to serve as neighbourhood centres, became the dominant building type in the West.
+During the Post-World War II era, education was profoundly transformed.
+As the significance and duration of education expanded across the East and West in the 1950s, school buildings were scaled down from large, self-contained, multi-story structures to low-rise, pavilion-like facilities surrounded by green space.
+Decentralised, small-scale, and low-cost school buildings fulfilled the requirements of the Global South and of Western, socialist, and Non-Aligned countries alike.
+In the mid-1960s, architects in industrialised countries began to design larger schools, and by 1970, expansive educational facilities equipped to serve as neighbourhood centres had become the dominant building type in the West.
 Large school centres were feasible in the industrialised Global North but no longer transferable to developing countries, which had yet to establish their school systems.

 Team